Book to register a death

 What certificates are issued

-Death certificates.
-At the time of registration the cost for each certificate is £4.00.
+- £11.00 for each copy of the death certificate you need.
 This can be paid with cash or card.
-You can also buy copy certificates after registration.
+You can also buy copy certificates after registration

 When someone has died, there are lots of things that need to be done, at a time when you probably least feel like doing them.
 One of these is contacting the government departments and local council services that need to be told.